Olive Garden might end ‘Never-Ending’ pasta promotion - NewsBreak

 “As we think about why we had a better performance … it was productivity,” Cardenas added.
 “We just got better at serving the guests when they came in the restaurant.
 Our to-go business stayed strong, which is a very productive business for us.

-“But as we look forward, we don’t know if we’ll bring and when we’ll bring Never-Ending Pasta Bowl back because we have a never-ending abundance every day with our never-ending first course,” Cardenas said, referring to the restaurants’ never-ending soup, salad and breadsticks.Young passenger falls to death on cruise ship returning to Miami
+“But as we look forward, we don’t know if we’ll bring and when we’ll bring Never-Ending Pasta Bowl back because we have a never-ending abundance every day with our never-ending first course,” Cardenas said, referring to the restaurants’ never-ending soup, salad and breadsticks.CDC warns of 2 listeria outbreaks tied to packaged salad

 Among other highlights from the call, executives confirmed that Darden restaurants will increase their minimum hourly wage to $12 per hour in January 2022, a full year ahead of the January 2023 timeline that the company originally projected.